codybenlewis/quick-draw-for-processing/README.md

 ```

 ### length()
-Returns the amount of lines in the dataset or in a specific drawing index as an integer.
-Used in `info()` to create the datapoint output as "length".
+Returns an integer amount of lines in the dataset or amount of drawn lines in an index.
+Used in `info()` to create the data point output as "length".

 #### Syntax
 ```